 For cranes and hoists used in shops, departments are responsible for providing and documenting training for employees required to operate this equipment.
 Only trained and authorized employees may operate departmental cranes and hoists.

-For the use of mobile cranes on campus, UCLA Fire & Life Safety Division and UCLA EH&S will need to be notified.
+For the use of mobile cranes on campus, UCLA Fire & Life Safety Division and UCLA EH&S' Safety & Compliance unit will need to be notified.
 Below is a step-by-step process that outlines how to get approval for a crane lift.

 1. Please review Policy and Procedures for Use of Cranes on Campus.